 Of course, treating the ear alone won’t solve the problem if you don’t also treat the underlying allergy or other condition that may be behind the ear infections.
 If your dog’s ear infections keep coming back, talk to your veterinarian about additional testing to help identify the underlying problem.

 Solving an ear infection can be a big relief for your dog.
-Then he can get back to his favorite summer activities — like running through the sprinkler.
+Then they can get back to their favorite summer activities — like running through the sprinkler.